paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-152-issue-of-supplies-services-and-facilities.md

   (B) the amount the Department was reimbursed under that subsection.

-**(f) Relationship to Other Laws.—** Assistance provided under this section shall be subject to the provisions of sections 375 and 376 of this title.
+**(f) Relationship to Other Laws.—** Assistance provided under this section shall be subject to the provisions of sections 375 and 376 of this title.1

 **(g) Funding for Support of Certain Events.—**